Cocaine addiction is a severe problem that affects millions of

 Freebasing is incredibly dangerous and can cause several health

 risks.
-Over time, it can lead to severe lung damage, liver and kidney
+Over time, it can lead to severe lung damage, liver and kidney damage, and mental health disorders

 such as anxiety, depression, and psychosis.
 Freebase cocaine also causes